lfd-hydrants/lfd-hydrants/README.md

 - **Settings → Create Campaign** — manually pre-create a campaign with a name, activity type, and a company multi-select that defaults to all companies selected (uses the new `company_ids` column).

+- **Login fields hardened against browser autofill** — the Company and Password fields use a readonly-until-focus trick plus obscured field names, since `autocomplete="off"` alone doesn't reliably stop browsers from suggesting saved logins or offering to remember the password.
+  Same searchable dropdown+type behavior as before, just no more browser-suggested previous entries.

 ## Previous build — no new SQL, app-level only